SEER Stat Fact Sheets: Ovarian Cancer

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
 In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
 If it has spread to a different part of the body, the stage is regional or distant.
 The earlier ovarian cancer is caught, the better chance a person has of surviving five years after being diagnosed.
 For ovarian cancer, 14.8% are diagnosed at the local stage.
 The 5-year survival for localized ovarian cancer is 92.1%.

 - Distant (60%)

 SEER 18 2006-2012, All Races, Females by SEER Summary Stage 2000

 Number of New Cases and DeathsShow More

 How Common Is This Cancer?

-Compared to other cancers, ovary cancer is relatively rare.
+Compared to other cancers, ovarian cancer is relatively rare.

 |Common Types of Cancer||Estimated New